 vlan-filtering=no is configured, the bridge ignores VLAN tags, works in a shared-VLAN-learning (SVL) mode, and cannot modify VLAN tags of packets.
 Turning on

 vlan-filtering enables all bridge VLAN related functionality and independent-VLAN-learning (IVL) mode.
 Besides joining the ports for Layer2 forwarding, the bridge itself is also an interface therefore it has Port VLAN ID (pvid).

-Currently, only CRS3xx series devices are capable of using bridge VLAN filtering and hardware offloading at the same time, other devices will not be able to use the benefits of a built-in switch chip when bridge VLAN filtering is enabled.
+Currently, only CRS3xx series switches and RTL8367 switch (since RouterOS 7.1rc1) are capable of using bridge VLAN filtering and hardware offloading at the same time, other devices will not be able to use the benefits of a built-in switch chip when bridge VLAN filtering is enabled.
 Other devices should be configured according to the method described in the Basic VLAN switching guide.
 If an improper configuration method is used, your device can cause throughput issues in your network.

 Bridge VLAN table represents per-VLAN port mapping with an egress VLAN tag action.
 The